The Njangi: An African Financial Support System

-The variety of names conveys the diversity of the beautiful African continent, however the underlying principles that have been handed down many generations to guide this process are not new.
+The variety of names conveys the diversity of the beautiful African continent, however, the underlying principles that have been handed down many generations to guide this process are not new.

 In Cameroon as in other parts of Africa, the Njangi helps individuals save money.
 When done as a group it gives access to large amounts of cash loans with little or no hassle.
-With major institutions having stringent guidelines for borrowers, especially those who may have recently migrated into the United States, njangi, sousou, pari and tontine have stepped in to provide some much needed financial relief.
+With major institutions having stringent guidelines for borrowers, especially those who may have recently migrated into the United States, njangi, sousou, pari and tontine have stepped in to provide some much-needed financial relief.

 Whether it is a group of friends, an alumni association or just a handful of family members, some Africans have historically pooled their resources together to help each other achieve financial dreams.
 The detailed requirements may differ across countries, ethnic or cultural groups but overall, the process is built on a high level of trust.
 Njangis also provide an avenue to meet friends or family members, socially.

 In other cultures, the hosting member takes home the funds and hosting rotates to a different member’s home each month.
 On the day of the meeting, everyone brings in their contributions and the first member takes home a cash packet of $6000.
 This process will rotate each month for a year to consume the 12 ‘hands’ of the Njangi.
 Each time a member takes home money, the member is said to have ‘chopped the njangi’.
 The two members whose contributions are doubled will have two opportunities to take home money.
 They could negotiate with other members on the collection times.
 In some larger groups members “chop” or borrow funds on a bi-weekly or even a weekly basis.
-The Njangi term is consumated when all hands have been chopped and the group can start over.
+The Njangi term is consummated when all hands have been chopped and the group can start over.

 Some groups use Njangis as a support system or investment club.
 They require members to leave behind a token whenever they collect funds.
-For instance instead of taking home $6000 as in our example, each member leaves behind $50 which will be saved in a group account and could be used to invest in a mutual fund, visit a sick or bereaved member or some other purpose.
+For instance, instead of taking home $6000 as in our example, each member leaves behind $50 which will be saved in a group account and could be used to invest in a mutual fund, visit a sick or bereaved member or some other purpose.

 In some variations of this process, all funds pooled together can be borrowed.
 Some situations warrant the borrower to present some form of collateral such as a car or a house especially when the stakes are higher.
-In other cases one or two members will have to surety a potential borrower.
+In other cases, one or two members will have to surety a potential borrower.
 Trust is the dominant factor in groups practicing the Njangi.

 Njangi funds have helped Africans achieve the dream of owning a home.
 They have also been used to pay tuition bills, buy a car or relief an immediate financial crisis.
 It has helped many Africans save as it creates a level of discipline since the funds are actually a loan and must be repaid.

 Some Njangi groups are actually set up for investment purposes.
-Everytime the group meets, they put money down and when a project comes up, they all go into the project as a group.
-Njangis have helped some African Entrepreneurs thrive and has been the stepping stone to low or no interest borrowing that has propelled many African business men and women into much higher gains.
+Every time the group meets, they put money down and when a project comes up, they all go into the project as a group.
+Njangis have helped some African Entrepreneurs thrive and has been the stepping stone to low or no interest borrowing that has propelled many African businessmen and women into much higher gains.

 Njangis could be compared to a secure line of credit.
 It could also be likened to an investment club.
 There are many Africans in the Diaspora who will laud this process for their financial success today.
-Njangis have the added benefit of developing deep and lasting relationships while achieving financial growth and indepence.
+Njangis have the added benefit of developing deep and lasting relationships while achieving financial growth and independence.